ultimate271/notes/sanderson/elantris/elantris02.08.sanderson.md

 Sarene studied the two children, with their similar bobs of blond hair and their identical determined expressions, and smiled.
 “Not at all,” she agreed.

+## Sarene intrurrupts Gyorn Hrathen as he preaches to the Elantrian people
 The wall of Elantris stood over Kae like a disapproving sentry.
 Walking at its base, Sarene finally realized how truly formidable it was.
 She had once visited Fjordell, and had been impressed by many of that nation’s fortified cities—but